jibon57/bbb-recorder/README.md

 ## Looking for Bigbluebutton shared hosting?

-We are offering cheaper [Bigbluebutton shared hosting](https://www.mynaparrot.com/classroom) or Bigbluebutton installation/configuration/loadbalance service.
+We are offering cheaper [Bigbluebutton Premium hosting](https://www.mynaparrot.com/classroom/bigbluebuttonservice) or Bigbluebutton installation/configuration/loadbalance service.
 You can send me email jibon[@]mynaparrot.com

 ### Thanks to